HackSoc/hacksoc.org/news/2020-09-01-freshers-fair.md

 title: The 2020 Fresher's Fair
 ---

-YUSU have released [a statement](https://www.yorkvision.co.uk/news/exclusive/01/09/2020) about how Freshers' Fair will go forth this year.
+YUSU have released [a statement][vision] about how Freshers' Fair will go forth this year.
 We have opinions.

 Going into this academic year, during the current unprecedented times, we were, as a student society, aware that there would be sacrifices.